How can I catch more fish?

 Click the icon below Windy Mobile Application

-2. Choose a fishing location
+2. Choose a fishing location based on wind direction

 We always have a Plan B in case our preferred location is unfishable due to seaweed or unexpected strong winds.